 This color is similar to the way that fire is seen as warm and glowing.
 Their association with warmth influences why they are considered to be symbols of fire.
-Their color does not influence why they are symbols for this quality but it does affect how the fire is seen.
+Their color does not influence why they are symbols for this quality but affects how the fire is seen.

 Their regenerative abilities make them excellent examples of fire because it is associated with heat which is what makes animals regenerate as they do.
-Their ability to fly and their color make them an excellent example of fire because both qualities help them stand out in nature much like how fire stands out in nature.
+Their ability to fly and their color makes them excellent examples of fire because both qualities help them stand out in nature much like how fire stands out in nature.

 The dragon is a mythical creature that is often described as a giant lizard or snake-like creature with wings.
 Some dragons are able to breathe fire which makes them an excellent example of the element of fire.
-Their ability to breathe fire and their association with it makes them an excellent example of the element of fire.
+Their ability to breathe fire and their association with it makes them a perfect example of the element of fire.

 They are able to fly, much like how fireflies.
 Their wings help them symbolize fire and their color does as well.
-Their capability to fly is why they are a good example of the element of fire.
+Their capability to fly is why they are an excellent example of the element of fire.
 Their association with fire makes them a good example of the color red and their ability to breathe fire makes them an excellent example of the element itself.

 Their wings, speed, size, and behavior all make them an excellent representation of fire because they are associated with it as well as being able to produce it.